 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-We base our estimates on historical experience and various other assumptions that we believe to be reasonable.
-We believe that the assumptions and estimates associated with revenue recognition, software development costs, income taxes, and equity-based compensation have the greatest potential impact on our consolidated financial statements.
+We base our estimates on historical experience and various other assumptions believed to be reasonable.
+The Company's significant estimates include, but are not limited to, the allowance for doubtful accounts, useful lives of deferred contract assets, intangible assets, property and equipment, deferred income tax asset valuation, and certain assumptions used in the valuation for equity awards.
 Future events and their effects cannot be predicted with certainty; accordingly, accounting estimates require the exercise of judgment.
 Accounting estimates used in the preparation of these financial statements change as new events occur, as more experience is acquired, as additional information is obtained, and as the operating environment changes.
 Actual results may differ materially from these estimates.